funkeymikey/ripen-with-us/programs.md

 ---
-layout: page
+layout: page #used everywhere except the homepage
-title: Programs
+title: Programs #the page title
-permalink: /programs
+permalink: /programs #the url that this page should show in the browser
+toc: true #include a table of contents at the top of this page
 ---